SDEV2301-1252/SDEV2301-Winter2026-A02/Lesson 07 - Classes Part 2/Exercise/README.md

-# Exercise Clases and Objects
+# Exercise Classes and Objects
 # Pet Store

 Create a console application that simulates adding animals to a pet store.